ADVERTISEMENT

 (Answer 1)

-There’s one spectacular National Park near our residence which is my most favorite place to go for a run.
-I love that place because it is surrounded with massive trees that are covered with moss.
+There’s one spectacular National Park near our residence which is my favorite place to go for a run.
+I love that place because it is surrounded by massive trees that are covered with moss.
 Running there makes me feel like I’m in a movie like that of the Lord of the Rings.
 Actually, the park is packed with runners every summer.

 (Answer 2)